o3de/o3de.org/content/docs/learning-guide/tutorials/animation/data-driven-root-motion.md

 {{< video src="/images/learning-guide/tutorials/animation/jack-run-root-motion.mp4" info="Example run cycle with root motion." autoplay="true" loop="true" poster="/images/learning-guide/tutorials/animation/jack-run-poster.png" >}}

-If you animation resembles the preceding movie, but the actor snaps back to the origin after each time the animation cycle plays, you can move on to the [Enable root motion](#enable-root-motion) section.
+If your animation resembles the preceding movie but the actor snaps back to the origin after each animation cycle, you can move on to the [Enable root motion](#enable-root-motion) section.
 If the root bone remains at the origin as the actor moves, the source scene files might not have a root bone, and the motion has been applied to another bone such as the pelvis.
 You'll need to generate root motion for the animation.

 For the best result, edit the source scene files in your digital content creation application (Blender or Maya, for example) and add a root bone with animation.
 Alternatively, if the actor has motion applied to a different bone such as the pelvis, you can try to extract the root motion automatically.